 The clock blinked 3:15 AM.
 Krishna felt a moment of panic, convinced he had overslept.
 Realizing it was Saturday, his spine eased back into the warm crevice of his orthopedic mattress.
-He turned to look at his wife, clothed in her customary white cotton sari skirt and extra modest blouse, sleeping soundly beside him.
+He turned to look at his wife, clothed in her customary white cotton sari skirt and extra modest blouse, sleeping on an overweight mattress soundly beside him.
 She had an armoire filled with nightgowns, all of which provided ample coverage from neck to wrists to ankles, but he would have none of that.
 His mother had always slept in her full sari; that was how it was done.
 Protecting time-worn traditions and habits of mind were the traits of a dependable man.
 In the early years of marriage, the sari had slipped off Kamla and encircled Krishna like a mummy, cutting off his blood circulation at various and sundry parts he cared not to recall.
 Since then, tradition had undergone a minor undressing from full sari to choli and petticoat, but Krishna held firm to the view that a traditionalist was a dependable man.
 A man you could set your clock by.
 A man who would never miss a meeting or let a passing fancy steer him off course.
 A man of moral fiber who would never let a beautiful woman or wayward daydream distract him.

 Following the essential signposts of life with fortitude of mind, body, and spirit—this was Krishna’s personal interpretation of dharma.
 Righteous path leading to righteous action had been slightly tweaked, like the sari tradition, to the customized credo: Predictable paths avoid the pitfalls of a wrong turn.
 His carefully charted route to work was a case in point.
 The winding road that hugged the Halifax Harbour and all too often disappeared behind a pall of thick Atlantic fog made for treacherous conditions for his daily drive to work.
 But over the years, Krishna had mapped out every ditch the car might slip into, every gas station to which the car might be towed.
 In the event of an emergency, forethought was key.
 His daughter Meena thought otherwise.
 She had tried to foist one of those unnecessarily complicated cell phone devices on him, with the underlying insinuation that abbu-ji should get with the times.
 That’s the trouble with this generation.
 They let some battery-driven gadget determine their fate, instead of being the captain of their own ships.